 Employees who excel in problem-solving and critical thinking are easily able to interpret the issue, remain flexible in finding a solution, and enjoy creative tasks.
-Below, we have outlined how Bryq measures Problem Solving/ Complex Thinking abilities through our assessment.
-Candidates who score highly in this area would match well with a challenging role.

 Indicative Roles: Chief Executive, Engineers, Operation Research Analyst, Mediator

-Problem Solving/ Critical Thinking Interview Questions: A few interview questions that will be helpful for you during your interview.
+Problem-Solving Interview Questions: A few interview questions that will be helpful for you during your interview.

 1. Describe how you would react if you realized that you and your team wouldn’t be able to meet a deadline for a project.